-The Company's annual incentive plan is designed to reward its executives in line with the financial performance of the Company on an annual basis.
+The Company's annual incentive plan is designed to reward its employees in line with the financial performance of the Company on an annual basis.
+Almost all corporate exempt employees of the Company, including executive officers, were eligible to participate in the Company's annual incentive plan in 2021, aligning a portion of each employee's cash compensation with the Company's performance.
 When the Company is achieving strong financial results, its executives will be rewarded well through its annual incentive plan.
 The Company believes this structure helps keep the executives properly motivated to continue helping the Company achieve strong results.

 The Company's annual incentive plan has two independent, pre-determined metrics to measure the Company's success and payouts under such plan: (1) working capital as a percentage of revenue ("Working Capital") and (2) EBITDA percentage ("EBITDA").
+These metrics were chosen to align management's incentives with DNOW's strategic goals, which have been extensively communicated to DNOW's shareholders.
 Working capital is defined as current assets (excluding cash) less current liabilities (excluding short-term borrowings).
 EBITDA means earnings before interest, taxes, depreciation and amortization.
-EBITDA excluding other costs (referred to as "EBITDA" within this document) is reconciled in the Company's 2020 Form 10-K to the most comparable GAAP financial measure.
+EBITDA excluding other costs (referred to as "EBITDA" within this document) is reconciled in the

+Company's 2021 Form 10-K to the most comparable GAAP financial measure.
 This financial measure excludes the impact of certain other amounts and is not calculated in accordance with GAAP.
+Our shareholders consider both of these metrics to be very important to them in judging the Company's overall performance.